webuum/webuum-docs/docs/docs/props.md

 # Props

 Props in Webuum are a simple way to define basic reactive properties on your custom elements.
-They let you pass data from the DOM into your component using data-attributes, with automatic type conversion.
+They let you pass data from the DOM into your component using `data-attributes`, with automatic type conversion.

 ## Defining Props